Pros and Cons of a Secured Line of Credit

 3. Beware of Variable Interest Rates

-Secured lines of credit generally feature lower interest rates, but they’re usually variable rate.
+Secured lines of credit generally feature lower interest rates, but they’re usually variable rates.
 This means interest rates could rise, becoming quite burdensome.
 Make sure you understand the exact terms of your secured line of credit before signing anything.
+Although it’s helpful to have access to business financing, you don’t want to get stuck with high interest rates.

-As you can see, there are many benefits but also some drawbacks to secured lines of credit.
-Ultimately, a secured line of credit could be a great option for business financing.
-It’ll grant you access to capital that you can draw upon.
-At the same time, you should only take out as much as you need.
+As you can see, there are many benefits to secured lines of credit, but also some drawbacks.
+Ultimately, a secured line of credit could be a great option to consider if you’re interested in business financing, because you’ll have access to capital that you can draw upon.
+At the same time, you should only take out as much as you need, so that you don’t put your business’s finances at risk.

 However, you’ll have to put up valuable assets to secure the credit.
 This will increase your own risks and you could lose your home or other assets.
 Make sure you consider these risks when evaluating funding opportunities.